 PL 97-35, 95 Stat.
 357-933

 Aug.
 13, 1981

-- Gross income eligibility standard set at 130% of poverty line for all households excepting those containing elderly or disabled members which continue to use net income.
+- Gross income eligibility standard set at 130 percent of poverty line for all households excepting those containing elderly or disabled members which continue to use net income.

 - Standard and dependent care/excess shelter deduction frozen at January 1981 level until July 1, 1983.
 At that time deduction updated based on changes in the CPI for the 15 months ending March 31, 1983.
 Deduction updated again in October 1984 and annually thereafter.
 Homeownership component of CPI no longer used in updates.

-- Earned income deduction for working households lowered from 20 to 18%.
+- Earned income deduction for working households lowered from 20 to 18 percent.

 - Adjusted TFP in April 1982, July 1983, and October 1984 based on changes in the CPI during the preceding 15 months.
 In October 1985 and each October thereafter, the adjustment to be based on a 12-month cost change.

 - Prohibited strikers from participating unless household eligible prior to strike.
 Household cannot receive an increase in benefits as a result of strike.